Everything we know about Monster Hunter Rise ports for PS5, Xbox, and PC

 Will Monster Hunter Rise ever come to Sony and Microsoft consoles?
 While it seems all but inevitable, at this point Capcom has yet to make any official announcements.
 However, Capcom has already revealed a release window for the PC version of the game.
 Here’s everything we know at this stage about Monster Hunter Rise on platforms beyond the Switch.

-While we don’t have a firm release date just yet, series producer Ryozo Tsujimoto told GamesRadar “we've decided to move forward with a PC version as well,” which is currently slated for release in early 2022.
+While we don’t have a firm release timeframe just yet, series producer Ryozo Tsujimoto told GamesRadar “we've decided to move forward with a PC version as well,” which is currently slated for release in early 2022.
 Tsujimoto also added that the PC release was prompted by feedback from fans.

 Capcom has not announced plans to bring Monster Hunter Rise to PS5 or Series X at this time.
 But given the team’s willingness to bring the game to PC, it could happen eventually — if demand is there.